simco50/CBT-Presentation/CBT_Presentation.md

 note: Now I think that's pretty elegant and it's not that hard to make this adaptive.
 Adaptive subdivision has essentially the same principles but we subdivide our triangle based on a target criteria, for example this point.
 When recursively check if the target is inside the triangle and if it is, we split it.
-Notice that the following video actually has a problem, partially due to procrastinating making this presentation and therefor having too little time but also to prove a point, which is that it creates so called T-juctions which are the vertices touching the middle of an edge and that could cause cracks in the geometry.
-Image there being a height offset at that point, there is no way for that larger triangle to match the deformation of its neighboring triangles.
+Notice that the following video actually has a problem, partially due to me procrastinating making this presentation and therefor having too little time but also to prove a point, which is that it creates so called T-juctions which are the vertices touching the middle of an edge and that will cause cracks in the geometry.
+Imagine there being a height offset at that point, there is no way for that larger triangle to match the deformation of its neighboring triangles.
 We want to avoid that.

 ---

 <video width="650px" src="Resources/AdaptiveLEB.mp4">

 note: So here with a video capture in application where this problem is solved.
 We do this by making sure a neighboring triangle is never more than 1 level different in subdivision.
 This can be implemented by adapting the splitting and merging operation during subdivision.
+Whenever a triangle wants to be split we have to split the neighboring triangles recursively until the rule is satisfied and when a triangle wants to be merged, its longest edge neighbors also wants to be merged as they need to be merged at the same time to avoid cracks.

 ---